-Monex is one of the most dynamic and growing financial services providers in the Mexican market.
-With more than 31 years of experience, Monex main activities in Mexico and abroad is to provide foreign exchange, payments, banking, and brokerage services.
-Monex has over 49,200 clients, including large and medium-sized companies, mainly related to foreign trade.
-Monex has a leading position in foreign exchange and international payments market.
+We are one of the most dynamic and growing financial services providers in the Mexican market.
+With more than 32 years of experience, the main activities of our subsidiaries in Mexico and abroad is to provide banking and brokerage services.
+We serve around 69,000 clients, including large and medium-sized companies, mainly related to foreign trade.
+We are the leaders in the foreign exchange and international payments market in Mexico according with figures published by the Commission, and also based in our own estimates.